dglitxh/Web-Scrapper/README.md

 # Web-Scrapper
-A simple python script to scrape job listings from the web.
+A python script to scrape job listings from the web.